Do you have blurbs for your book?

 “There are more than 500,000 books published each year in the US alone,” writes bestselling author Tucker Max.
 “How is a potential reader supposed to know that yours is actually good?
 How are they supposed to know that you and your book are worth their time and money?…Blurbs are a great way to ‘credential’ a book (and more importantly in many cases, an author as well) and help it stand out from the field.”

-I’ve published five books so far.
-I’ve never gotten blurbs before.
+I’ve published six books so far with another on the way.
+But I’ve only reached out for blurbs for the last two.
 I just hate bothering people, as most of us do.

 It was tough, but through the process, I learned a lot.
 If you want to get blurbs for your new book, consider these five tips.